 In order to continue normal school operations following an incident, vital records must be protected.
 These include legal documents and student files as well as property and tax records.
 The principle causes of damage to records are fire and water.
-Essential records should be protected and are stored in Electronically, On paper format and stored in Main Office, Virtual.
+Essential records should be protected and are stored electronically and physically format and stored in Main Office and Electronically.